Open-Source Tax Analyzer Framework

 The Framework supports rapid development of tax microsimulation models by providing the generic microsimulation logic and allowing model developers to specify just the features of their country and type of tax in a number of JSON parameter files and in a few CSV data files.
 The actual logic of the country's tax is described in one file using a very simple programming language that consists mostly of if-then-else statements and assignment statements that use basic arithmetic and min and max functions.

-Framework-derived models are easy to use because the full range of their capabilities are accessible by simply executing commands at the operating system command prompt, relieving users from any computer programming and leaving them to concentrate on how best to tabulate and visualize model results in the data analysis software of their own choice.
+Framework-derived models are easy to use because the full range of their capabilities are accessible by simply executing commands at the command prompt, relieving users from any computer programming and leaving them to concentrate on how best to tabulate and visualize model results in the data analysis software of their own choice.
 Users simply tell the model what kind of analysis they want to do and the model figures out how to do the specified analysis.
-An essential overview is available in the model communication documentation.

 Framework-derived models are full-featured: they conduct static analysis of a tax reform by default, but they have an option for conducting analysis that includes one or more partial-equilibrium responses to the reform using user-specified, non-linear elasticities.
 The models also have an option for analyzing the implications of the growth effects of a reform using user-specified growth differences that can be developed from a general-equilibrium model or specified as what-if assumptions.